FAQs

 What does the Isle of Wight College offer?

-The Isle of Wight College offers one of the widest range of courses to found at any college, to prepare you for work, university, or just for your personal development.
-If you can’t find what you are looking for please contact us.
-We are holding lists, if we get enough interest we will endeavour to put on specific courses.
+The Isle of Wight College offers an extensive range of courses, to prepare you for work, university, or just for your personal development.
+If you cannot find what you are looking for in our list of courses please contact us; if we get enough interest, we will endeavour to run additional training courses.

 How can I apply to the college?

-You can choose a course and apply online, download an application form to complete and return to Admissions or use our contact page to get in touch for more information.
+You can choose a course and apply online, request a paper application form to complete and return to Admissions or use our contact page to get in touch for more information.

 I am unsure which course to go for - is there anyone I can talk to?

 Yes!
-The college has appointed Catherine Jackson, a specialist Careers Adviser and she will be happy to help you - just use the contact form to request an appointment.
+The college has specialist Careers Advisers who will be happy to help you - just use the contact form to request an appointment.

 Can I receive financial support for my study fees?